A Guide to the County of Worcestershire, Naturally

 Our Lizzy offers popular vegan cooking classes, which includes bed-and-breakfast accommodation (so you can walk off your dinner, after cooking it!)
 Prices include tuition, ingredients and a recipe booklet.

-There are day courses for traditional or international cuisine, plus courses to make plant-based bread, desserts, picnic lunches and even one on cooking with wild garlic.
+There are day courses for traditional or international cuisine.
+And courses to make plant-based bread, desserts, picnic lunches and even one on cooking with wild garlic.

 Try Vegan Worcestershire Sauce!

-Although Worcestershire sauce (the tangy condiment used for tomato juice and vegan shepherd’s pie) was indeed born here, today the main brands are (not local) and made with anchovies (fish).
-Instead look out for plant-based local brands like Bonsan or Biona.
+Although Worcestershire sauce (the tangy condiment used for tomato juice and vegan shepherd’s pie) was created here, today the main brands use anchovies (fish).
+So support plant-based versions like Bonsan or Biona.

 Which Village is The Archers Based On?